wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     | **Name**        | `readingList`           |
     | **Description** | `Manages reading lists` |

-4. In the **Access Mode** field, leave the default selection unchanged so that users outside your organization can access your API.
+4. In the **Access Mode** field, leave the default selection (i.e., **External: API is publicly accessible**) unchanged so that users outside your organization can access your API.

 5. Click **Next**.

 6. To allow Choreo to connect to your GitHub account, click **Authorize with GitHub**.

-7. Enter your GitHub credentials, and select the private repository you created by forking  [https://github.com/Asitha/choreo-reading-list-application-example](https://github.com/Asitha/choreo-reading-list-application-example) to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).
+7. If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials, and select the private repository you created by forking [https://github.com/wso2/choreo-examples/tree/version-1](https://github.com/wso2/choreo-examples/tree/version-1) to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

     !!! info
-         The **Choreo GitHub App** requires the following permission:<br/><br/>- Read and write access to code and pull requests.<br/><br/>- Read access to issues and metadata.<br/><br/>You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
+         The **Choreo GitHub App** requires the following permissions:<br/><br/>- Read and write access to code and pull requests.<br/><br/>- Read access to issues and metadata.<br/><br/>You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
 However, write access is only used to send pull requests to a user repository.
 Choreo will not directly push any changes to a repository.

      ![Authorize GitHub app](../assets/img/tutorials/connect-own-repo/authorize-github-app.png){.cInlineImage-half}